pcdshub/pcdshub.github.io/source/style.rst

 Automatic style checking
 ========================
+We currently use the following tools to automatically check our code.
+Please consider adding them to your workflow.

 * Use `pre-commit <https://pre-commit.com>`_ to run a series of checks already specified for a repository.
 Look `here
   <https://github.com/pcdshub/pre-commit-hooks>`__ for more information on how